Qarj/WebImblaze-Framework/README.md

-# WebInject Framework 1.08
+# WebImblaze-Framework 1.09

 Automated regression testing framework for
-* managing WebInject configuration
+* managing WebImblaze configuration
-* running many WebInject automated tests in parallel
+* running many WebImblaze automated tests in parallel
 * organising actual test run results for many teams and test case files

 This framework is for those with large suites of automated tests.
 It helps to quickly answer the question "Did all of our regression tests pass?".

 If the answer is no, you can very quickly drill into what went wrong.
 Since an organised history of previous run results are kept, you can compare a failed result easily against a previous successful run.

-You can see WebInject example output here: http://qarj.github.io/WebInject-Example/
+You can see WebImblaze example output here: http://qarj.github.io/WebInject-Example/

 # Quick Start Guide - 5 minutes to install and use!